wizardsardine/liana/tests/README.md

 pip install -r tests/requirements.txt
 ```

-Additionaly you need to have `bitcoind` installed on your computer, please
+Additionally you need to have `bitcoind` installed on your computer, please
 refer to [bitcoincore](https://bitcoincore.org/en/download/) for installation.
 You may use a
 specific `bitcoind` binary by specifying the `BITCOIND_PATH` env var.